betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 - A FAQs section gives attendees quick answers to concerns about weather, payments, peak times, etc., to help them prepare for potential challenges at the festival.

 ## Content Organization
-> Document your card sorting here.
-> Include photographic evidence of card sorting **and** description of your thought process.
-(1-2 sentences)
-> Please physically sort cards; please don't do this digitally.

 **Card sorting 1**
 ![Home1](home1-cardsort.jpg)